 In total, we have one preclinical product candidate and three clinical product candidates.

-Our partnered product candidates include depleting and antagonist LAG-3 antibodies which are undergoing Phase I clinical trials.
+Our partnered product candidates include depleting and antagonist LAG-3 antibodies which are undergoing Phase II clinical trials.
 The newest product candidate IMP761 is under preclinical development.

 We are a globally active biotechnology company developing immunotherapeutic products for cancer and autoimmune diseases.
 Active collaborations are an integral part of our business and we have a number of collaborations underway with various corporations and academic institutions.